mhanauer/CenterstoneCCPEReports/README.md

 write.csv(overallEthYouth, "overallEthYouth.csv", row.names = TRUE)

 # Demographics Quarter: Gender Adult and Youth  ######  ###### ###### ###### ###### ###### ###### ###### ######
-# So I t.
+# So It.
 Last quarter was 10-31-17.
-Need to replace All with Quarter and overall with quarter
+Need to replace All with Quarter and overall with quarter.
+Because this is multiyear I need to have the month as well as the year.
+So for this coming quarter 2018.
+Because this quater moves into two year I need both 2017 and 2018.
+Grab the baseline data because this will include the new people for baseline and their future data will be included
 gpraAdultAll$MONTH.x = as.numeric(gpraAdultAll$MONTH.x)
-gpraAdultQuarter = subset(gpraAdultAll, MONTH.x > 10)
+gpraAdultQuarter = subset(gpraAdultAll, MONTH.x > 10 | gpraAdultAll$YEAR.x >= 2017)
 gpraYouthAll$MONTH.x = as.numeric(gpraYouthAll$MONTH.x)
-gpraYouthQuarter = subset(gpraYouthAll, MONTH.x > 10)
+gpraYouthQuarter = subset(gpraYouthAll, MONTH.x > 10 | gpraYouthAll$YEAR.x >= 2017)
 setwd("C:/Users/Matthew.Hanauer/Desktop")

 QuarterAdultGender = data.frame(count(gpraAdultQuarter$GENDER.x))